dblock/kahneraja.github.io/_posts/2015-12-20-why-i-moved-to-jekyll-after-loving-wordpress-for-more-than-10-years.md

 > "Whenever a client wants to do something really tricky my default is to try to figure out if we can service their needs with a static html website.
 It never works but it's still fun to try."

 I've been writing on wordpress now for over 10 years and I've finally decided to get cool and move to jekyll.
-Here's why.

-## Page load time.

-Precompilation means the page lots a lot faster.
+## Cost and Load Time.

+Here's why I even bothered looking into change.

+> "Why are you paying for computing power to run a blog?"

+1. AWS has started sending me $30AU bills to keep my wordpress site up and running.
+2. Wordpress runs really slow.
+I literally have to wait around for the page to load.

+Following that I've found a bunch of other nice things about Jekyll :)

 ## I'm a Developer.
 I like flexibility.
 I like Markdown.

 The experience of publishing with wordpress is more suitable for journalists, content writers, basically anyone who doesn't enjoy code.

-I like code.
-I think in Markdown.
-Working with Jekyll allows me to be a little more creative.
+Working with Jekyll brings me close to the front end code and allows me to be a little more creative and efficient.

-## I really like Git and free stuff.

-Git helps me publish and track versioning.
-It's also free.

-AWS running my site on an EC2 server was costing me approx $40/month.

-> "Why pay computer power for a blog?"

-## No computation, No Database.

-Mysql and PHP just freaks me out.

-> "Server side rendering has basically been pushed out of the way."

 With a whole new world of distributed web technologies it's now quite a straight forward exercise to handle things like "membership", "ecommerce", "document store", and "data" via javascript connected services like UserApp, Firebase, Snicart, SendOwl and other things.